Chapter 8: Patent Protection of Software:

 4. In its appeal brief before the Federal Circuit, State Street made a preemption argument in somewhat overstated terms.
 It said that the claims cover each and every means for performing the recited functions, including doing them by hand, slide-rule, or abacus.
 Signature in reply pointed out that its claims covered performing these functions only with a “data processing system,” which Signature defined as “a general-purpose digital computer capable of accepting data, processing data, and outputting the results.”
 Comment.

-Suppose that IRS Regulations require a reconciliation of accounts of a stock pooling partnership each business day between the close of the market (5 p.m.) and midnight.
-Do you suppose that the reconciliation can be carried out using an abacus, slide-rule, pencil and paper?
+Suppose that IRS Regulations require a reconciliation of accounts of a stock pooling partnership each business day between the close of the market (4 p.m.) and midnight.
+(They do.)
+Do you suppose that the reconciliation of accounts can be carried out using an abacus, slide-rule, pencil and paper?

 [P]atenting an accounting system necessary to carry on a certain type of business is tantamount to a patent on the business itself.
 Because such abstract ideas are not patentable, either [when regarded] as methods of doing business or as mathematical algorithms, the patent must fail.

-6. None of the briefs before the Federal Circuit in the State Street case discussed in any detail the policy reasons (if any) why methods of doing business should be unpatentable.
+6. None of the briefs before the Federal Circuit in the State Street case discussed in any detail the policy reasons (if any) why this or other methods of doing business should not be patentable.
 The brief of Visa and Mastercard as amicus curiae for affirmance was devoted exclusively to an argument reviewing precedents under the doctrine against patents on methods of doing business (and made no Benson-related arguments); but the brief did not address whether (or why) sound public policy considerations support the doctrine against business-method patents (the so-called business method doctrine).

 7. Consider Joseph E. Seagram & Sons. v.
 Marzall, 180 F.2d 26 (D.C.
 Cir.
-1950).
+1950), above.
 The court reviewed a Patent Office denial of a patent to a beverage manufacturer on a system of determining consumer beverage preferences by “blind testing” a user panel (focus group) to see which blends the panelists liked best.
 The court thought that such a patent would be “a serious restraint upon the advance of science and industry.”
 Is that a sensible test?
 How would it apply to the Boes patent?
 Would a good legal test be to allow patents except where it is shown that allowing the patent would cause a substantial restraint upon the advance of science and industry?
 Do you see any administrative problems with the test?

 8. In the Alappat opinion, the en banc Federal Circuit (speaking through the author of that court’s State Street opinion) distinguished the oscilloscope-technology, means-plus-function claims of Alappat from the means-plus-function claims involved in In re Maucorps, 609 F.2d 481 (CCPA 1979), and In re Meyer, 688 F.2d 789 (CCPA 1982), by stating: